When else is not bad?

 3 - Use CONTINUE inside loops

-When a saw this techniques I was a very excited about it and I had a lot fun killing ELSES.
+When a saw these techniques I was a very excited about it and I had a lot fun killing ELSES.

 Nowadays I use IF conditions to express the exception behavior of my code and keep all main behavior in the first level of the function/method.